 This post may contain affiliate links which won’t change your price but will share some commission.
 Full Disclosure Policy.

-This Mulled Cider is super delicious and the smell is so welcoming!
+This Mulled Cider is super delicious and will make your house smell is so welcoming!
 Guests of all ages won’t be able to resist pouring some into a cozy mug and sipping away happily.

 Step by step photos and instructions below!

-There is really nothing better than walking into a house smelling like mulled cider.
+There is really nothing better on a cold day than walking into a house smelling like mulled cider.
 It’s warm, sweet and super yummy smelling.

 This delicious recipe is very simple.
-It’s apple cider, spiced with up with whole spices and fresh fruit.
-Heated slowly, and kept warm in a slow cooker ready for you to ladle into cups or glasses.
+It’s apple cider, kicked up with mulling spices and fresh fruit.
+Heated slowly, and kept warm in a slow cooker ready for you to ladle into cups, glasses or your favorite mugs and serve.

 There is no alcohol in this recipe, but please don’t let that stop you.
-An ounce of spiced rum, brandy or bourbon in every glass will make for a very Merry Christmas.
+A splash of rum, brandy or bourbon in every glass will make for a very Merry Christmas.

 You’ll love this Crockpot Hot Chocolate too!
 A thick, creamy and totally decadently rich hot chocolate that can be made and kept warm for hours!
 Perfect for Fall and Winter celebrations (or any old Tuesday).